standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * The codebase MUST be independent from any secret, undisclosed, proprietary or non-open licensed code or services for execution and understanding
 * Code SHOULD be general purpose and SHOULD be configurable
 * Codebases SHOULD include a [publiccode.yml](https://github.com/publiccodenet/publiccode.yml/) metadata description so that they're easily discoverable
 * Code and its documentation SHOULD not contain situation-specific information.
-For example, personal and organizational data as well as tokens and passwords should never be included.
+For example, personal and organizational data as well as tokens and passwords used in the production system should never be included.

 ## Why this is important